dougsweetser/Q/docs/EM/EM_invariants.md

 Masters of general relativity can figure out the dynamic functions for _f_ and _g_ in only a few special cases because the math remains so difficult.
-The proposal described in this site, quaternion gravity, should make this issue tractable since then one has an algebra problem instead of ten nonliner differential equations to solve.
+The proposal described in this site, quaternion gravity, should make this issue tractable since then one has an algebra problem instead of ten nonlinear differential equations to solve.
 For the rest of the discussion of EM, it is assumed f and g are equal to one since it makes the math simple.